nimblehq/flutter-templates/.github/wiki/Deployment.md

     - **KEYCHAIN_PASSWORD**: We can create a keychain password for ourself and it could be anything.
     - **SSH_PRIVATE_KEY**: In order to fetch the distribution files from Git’s [Match repository](https://codesigning.guide/), we have to generate an SSH key and save it as the environment variable in CI.

-- Run the corresponding workflows CI or `fastlane` commands and enjoy the result!
+- Run the corresponding workflows or `fastlane` commands and enjoy the result!

-### Resource
+### Resources

 - [https://medium.com/flutter-community/deploying-flutter-ios-apps-with-fastlane-and-github-actions-2e87465e056e](https://medium.com/flutter-community/deploying-flutter-ios-apps-with-fastlane-and-github-actions-2e87465e056e)
 - [https://docs.flutter.dev/deployment/cd](https://docs.flutter.dev/deployment/cd)